-Dronfield needs a sustainable level of new housing based on identifiable local needs and taking into account mix, type and density.
-Legislation dictates that the Plan must conform to national and district planning policies.
+ronfield needs a sustainable level of new housing based on identifiable local needs and taking into account mix, type and density.
+Legislation dictates that The Plan must conform to national and district planning policies.

-The emerging Local Plan from North East Derbyshire District Council proposes a minimum of 569 homes to be built in Dronfield between 2014 and 2034 and the majority on greenfield sites currently in the Green Belt.

-Consultation with the community shows that while not opposed to sustainable development in line with recent historic trends, there is concern about the scale as proposed in the NEDDC Local Plan (Publication Draft) and the consequent pressures that would be put on the town's infrastructure and character.
+The emerging Local Plan from North East Derbyshire District Council currently proposes a minimum of 450 homes to be built in Dronfield between 2012 and 2032 and the majority on green field sites currently in the Green Belt.
+In a consultation with local residents, it emerged that while not opposed to sustainable development in line with recent historic trends, there is deep concern about the scale as proposed in the NEDDC Local Plan and the consequent pressures that would be put on the town's infrastructure.